 Tip: Before you go, fuel up on breakfast or lunch at the Twin Falls Sandwich Co. in town, which has been named “best fish sandwich” by USA Today.

 Why go: This 486-foot-high bridge in Twin Falls spans the Snake River Canyon and is a popular spot for BASE jumpers to leap off and parachute down.
 Watch them from the pedestrian walkways.

 Tip: Twin Falls Visitor Center is on the south side of the bridge.
 To the east, you’ll find interpretive signs and the dirt ramp Evel Knievel used when he tried to jump over the canyon in his steam-powered skycycle in September 1974.
 He crashed because his parachute malfunctioned but walked away with only a broken nose.

 5. Lake Walcott State Park

-Why go: Cool off in Lake Walcott, home to nesting white pelicans, along the 17-mile lake.
+Why go: Cool off at Lake Walcott, home to nesting white pelicans.
+You can rent a kayak on-site and explore the 17-mile lake.

 Tip: This state park has 30 tent spots and 22 RV spots.

 Why go: Drive or hike around this internationally known rock climbing destination in Almo, Idaho, and watch climbers ascend the area’s granite rocks.
 History buffs can dig into the history of the California Trail where more than 52,000 people passed through here en route to California in 1852.